 Touch of Evil (50th Anniversary Edition) – Universal DVD (2-discs)

-Yes, this is Orson Welles’ classic 1958 sleaze-noir with that celebrated (and oft-imitated) opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
-Welles casts himself as Hank Quinlan, a morally bankrupt police captain who lords over a corrupt border town.
-Quinlan is the most singularly grotesque character Welles ever created as an actor, and stands as one of the most offbeat heavies in film noir.
+Yes, this is Orson Welles’ classic 1958 sleaze-noir with “that” opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
+Welles casts himself as a morally bankrupt police captain who lords over a corrupt border town (one of the most offbeat and grotesque heavies in film noir).

-This is also one of the last great roles for Marlene Dietrich (who deadpans “You should lay off those candy bars.”).
-The scene where Leigh is terrorized in an abandoned motel by a group of thugs led by a creepy, leather-jacketed Mercedes McCambridge could have been dreamed up by David Lynch; there are numerous such stylistic flourishes throughout that are light-years ahead of anything else going on in American cinema at the time.
+This film also showcases one of the last great roles for Marlene Dietrich (who famously deadpans “You should lay off those candy bars.”).
+The scene where Leigh is terrorized by creepy, leather-jacketed Mercedes McCambridge and her thugs smacks of David Lynch; there are numerous such flourishes that are light-years ahead of anything else in American cinema at the time.